jacob-zietek/SyllabusStripper/README.md

 With the simple user interface, students can easily upload their syllabus in either docx, doc, or pdf formats and download an iCalendar file they can import into their virtual calendars containing important information from the class.

 ## How we built it
 To create Syllabus Stripper, we used a combination of [Arjun's job to fill this in] to implement the frontend side of the web-app.
 With the backend side, we utilized [Fill this in later after we have everything done].

-Additionally we used GitHub for source control and some intense L33T whiteboard drawing to collaboratively discuss our ideas.
+Additionally, we used GitHub for source control and some intense L33T whiteboard drawing to collaboratively discuss our ideas.

-We also used widely available Python libraries such as [Insert stuff here] to make the code readable and more efficient.
+We also used widely available Python libraries such as flask, tabula, PyPDF2, textract, and dateutil to make the code readable and more efficient.

 ## Challenges we ran into